Wedding Thank-You Note Etiquette: A 2026 Guide

 6. What About Pre-Printed Cards?

-• Photo cards with personalized messages tailored to each guest: This is becoming increasingly popular and is perfectly acceptable for modern weddings.
-Services like Shipnote excel at this kind of personalization, allowing you to create beautiful, customized thank you cards with your wedding photos and individually tailored messages for each guest.
+- Photo cards with personalized messages tailored to each guest: This is becoming increasingly popular and is perfectly acceptable for modern weddings.
+Services like Shipnote let you send personalized wedding thank-you postcards from your registry — your wedding photo on the front, individually tailored messages on the back, printed and mailed for $1.99 each on orders of 10+.
 The key is ensuring each message feels personal and specific to the recipient.

 7. Other Etiquette Points